ISPNE 2026 Conference: Stress in Motion

 Information about Symposia

 A symposium is a collection of scientific reports focused on a particular theme or subject.
-A symposium is scheduled for 75 minutes, typically including 15 minute presentations with sufficient time for Q&A and discussion.
-We also welcome proposals using innovative formats (debate style, hands-on demonstration or workshop) for which the same 75 minute format is available.
-A maximum of 5 speakers is allowed, with suggested formats being 4 speakers and a chair OR 3 speakers with a discussant and a chair.
+A symposium is scheduled for 75 minutes, typically including 15-minute presentations with sufficient time for Q&A and discussion.
+We also welcome proposals using innovative formats, such as debate style, hands-on demonstration, or workshop formats, for which the same 75-minute format is available.
+A maximum of five speakers is allowed, with suggested formats being four speakers and a chair, or three speakers with a discussant and a chair.

-The symposium chair is expected to organize, invite, and confirm participation and attendance with proposal speakers.
-When a symposium chair is notified that the symposium proposal is accepted, individual presenters are requested to make an abstract submission regarding their research presentation following ISPNE guidelines.
+The symposium chair will gather and submit all corresponding abstracts to the proposal submission.
+Additionally, the symposium chair is expected to organize, invite, and confirm participation and attendance with proposal speakers.
 Each presenter, including chairs and discussants, must register for the conference; there are no fee waivers for presenters.

-The following content for symposium proposal submissions are encouraged, but not required:
+The following content for symposium proposal submissions is encouraged but not required:

 • Proposals that fit the 2026 theme

-• Feature both human and animal model research
+• Proposals featuring both human and animal model research

 Symposia Submission Guidelines